d3r1n/obsidian-vault/README.md

 This folder is special because it holds my notes, sketches, Kanban boards, documents about projects I work on.
 Each and every project is different and these differences can be vast such as one project being about comp. sci. another one about art.
 So considering this, I am not going to make an effort to put a convention or rule-set for myself to follow for structuring and organizing projects.
 Each project will have its own folder and that will be it for the *"great-project-structure-rule-book"*.

+### Miscellaneous

+#### Excalidraw

+Holds Excalidraw files so I can link, embed, etc. in my notes when I want to include a visual representation like a sketch or illustration.
+Miscalennious
+Assets

+General folder for images, PDFs, code and other files that are not markdown.

+Templates

+Note templates for stuff like Zettelkasten, Kanban, journaling...

 ## What's Next

 Anything and everything in this obsidian vault is a subject to change.
 Like the universe, only absolute truth is everything - without exception - changed, is changing or will change; change is the the universe itself.